12 best London coffee shops

 Roasting Plant, Temple

 The Roasting Plant uses creativity and technology to wow its customers.
 There is a vast range of different coffee origins to choose from.
 Watch them being roasted on a “Javabot” right in front of your eyes and see the coffee beans shoot up through tubes over your head to be automatically brewed by a super traditional Eversys coffee machine.
-This café is a must see if you are showing off to visitors.
+This London coffee shop is a must see if you are showing off to visitors.

 What to order: choose your own origin of beans for an iced americano